qqhann/CQL/README.md

 ```

 ## Atari Experiments

 Our code is built on top of the [batch_rl](https://github.com/google-research/batch_rl) repository.
 Please run installation instructions from the batch_rl repository.
 CQL in this case was implemented on top of QR-DQN for which the implementation is present in `batch_rl/multi_head/quantile_agent.py`.

 To run experiments in the paper, you will have to specify the size of an individual replay buffer for the purpose of being able to use 1% and 10% data.
 This is specified in line 53 in `batch_rl/fixed_replay/replay_memory/fixed_replay_memory.py`.
 For 1%, set `args[2]=1000` and for 10% set `args[2] = 10000`.
 Depending upon the availability of RAM, you may be able to raise the value of `num_buffers` from 10 to 50 (we were able to do this for 1% datasets) and then change this value in: `self._load_replay_buffers(num_buffers=<>)`.

-Now, to run CQL, use the follwing command:
+Now, to run CQL, use the following command:

 ```
 python -um batch_rl.fixed_replay.train \